 Compared to the reference group, people who were inactive in both 1984–1986 and 2006–2008 had a 2-fold higher likelihood of all-cause death and a 2.7-fold greater risk of dying from cardiovascular disease.
 Those with moderate activity at both time points had 60% and 90% raised risks of all-cause and cardiovascular deaths, respectively, compared to the reference group.

 Dr. Moholdt noted that there are clear recommendations about the amount of exercise adults should do to optimize their health, which is 150 minutes a week of moderate intensity or 75 minutes a week of vigorous intensity aerobic physical activity.

 But she added: “An important point to make here is that physical activity levels even below the advised levels will give health benefits.
 Physical fitness is more important than the amount of exercise.
 Clinicians should individualize their advice and help people do even smaller amounts of activity that will improve fitness – this includes all types of exercise that make you breathe heavily.”

 “Do activities you like and get more movement into your everyday life,” she continued.
 “For example, walk to the shops instead of driving, get off the metro a stop early, and use stairs instead of the lift.
 I recommend everyone to get out of breath at least a couple of times each week.”

-“Our data indicate that you can compensate for a previously inactive lifestyle and the sooner you get active, the sooner you will see positive results,” said Dr Moholdt.
+“Our data indicate that you can compensate for a previously inactive lifestyle and the sooner you get active, the sooner you will see positive results,” said Dr. Moholdt.
 “My advice is to establish good exercise habits as early in life as possible.
-The health benefits extend beyond protection against premature death to effects in the body’s organs and on cognitive function.
+The health benefits extend beyond protection against premature death to effects on the body’s organs and cognitive function.
 Physical activity helps us live longer and better lives.”